 If you notice pain during bowel movements and feel swelling near your anus, you might have hemorrhoids — stretched and swollen veins in the anus or lower rectum.
 To ease any discomfort while the hemorrhoids heal, soak in a warm tub and apply chilled witch hazel pads to the affected area.
 Your health care provider might recommend a topical hemorrhoid medication as well.

 If you find yourself avoiding bowel movements out of fear of hurting your perineum or aggravating the pain of hemorrhoids or your episiotomy wound, take steps to keep your stools soft and regular.
 Eat foods high in fiber — including fruits, vegetables and whole grains — and drink plenty of water.
-It's also helpful to remain as physically active as possible.
-Ask your health care provider about a stool softener or fiber laxative, if needed.
+Ask your health care provider about a stool softener or an osmotic laxative, if needed.

-Another potential problem for new moms is the inability to control bowel movements (fecal incontinence) — especially if you had an unusually long labor.
-Frequent Kegel exercises can help.
+Another potential problem for new moms after a vaginal delivery is the inability to control bowel movements (fecal incontinence).
+Frequent Kegel exercises can help with mild fecal leakage.
 If you have persistent trouble controlling bowel movements, consult your health care provider.

 If your breasts leak between feedings, wear nursing pads inside your bra to help keep your shirt dry.
 Change pads after each feeding and whenever they get wet.

-If you're not breast-feeding your baby, wear a firm, supportive bra.
-Compressing your breasts will help stop milk production.
-In the meantime, don't pump your breasts or express the milk.
-This only tells your breasts to produce more milk.
+If you're not breast-feeding your baby, wear a firm, supportive bra to help stop milk production.
+Don't pump your breasts or express the milk, which will cause your breasts to produce more milk.

 During pregnancy, elevated hormone levels put normal hair loss on hold.
 The result is often an extra-lush head of hair — but now it's payback time.
 After delivery, your body sheds the excess hair all at once.
-Within six months, your hair will most likely be back to normal.
-In the meantime, shampoo only when necessary, and find a hairstyle that's easy to maintain.
-Avoid curling irons and harsh chemicals.
+Hair loss typically stops within six months.

 Stretch marks won't disappear after delivery, but eventually they'll fade from reddish purple to silver or white.
 Expect any skin that darkened during pregnancy — such as the line down your abdomen (linea nigra) — to slowly fade as well.